mistu7debnath/mistu7debnath/README.md

-- 🔭 I’m currently working on the  DSA, DAA minor projects , Machine Learning and in NLP based project also
+- 🔭 I’m currently working on the  DSA, DAA minor projects ,web  Machine Learning and in NLP based project also
 - 🌱 I’m currently learning Java , Data Structures and Sql
 - 👯 I’m looking to collaborate on Intermidiate-friendly and advanced level projects
 - 💬 Ask me about C, C++, Python, web technologies and Java or Git